 We must have good interpersonal relationships with each other- like helping others and having the ability to give, which as a result bestows on a person peace and serenity that is important for success of any human being.
 One has to be conscientious and truthful in everything done, – even in self-care like sleeping.
 Also, one has to hold oneself accountable for everything done or said.
 A person must also respect oneself, because that self-respect reflects on others and forces mutual admiration.

 On the professional level, my experience says that there must be a strategic vision and projected objectives.
 A large proportion of the success of any organization is in injecting a dose of appreciation to teamwork.
 Occasionally, some people believe in the one-man show, which is wrong.
 I always believe that we all contribute to each other’s success.
 Human resources and their interaction with one another is all the essence of a healthy and conducive environment.

 My success has always been by leaning on a strong and diligent workforce to enable the completion of the work in-hand.
 Meanwhile, one of the themes that might affect any organization is the awareness’ and responsiveness’ of its workforce to the concept of globalization.
-Egypt is part of a cosmic existence, and it must train its staff to deal with this thrusting trend.
-My priority and most pressing issue was the appropriate training and giving of needed qualifications to the workforce in the ministry, in which I have been a minister for five years.

 To conclude, success is a very general word because one may find utmost pleasure in succeeding as a mother, as well as a professional or a patriot who loves her country.”